v-patel18/Data-Mining_Midterm-Projects/README.md

 The train and test files for each project have been provided in this repository.

 Note: At the execution of the last block of code in each of the python notebooks, submission files for each of the projects will automatically be downloaded.
+At the time of submission, the house price model ranked at position 876 (score: 0.1190), and the titanic model ranked at position 1534 (score: 0.7990)